Hokuetsu Corporation

 Aug.
 1968

-Fourdrinier triple-layer ivory board paper machine (No. 4) is introduced at Niigata Mill to start production of Japan's first reversible paperboard
+Fourdrinier triple-layer ivory board paper machine (No. 4) is introduced at Niigata Mill to start production of the first reversible paperboard in Japan

 Apr.
 1970